sandip-3008/capacitor-voice-recorder/README.md

 With the addition of recieving a `frequencyData` stream to show a visual graph of the audio.

-## Overview

-The `@lgicc/capacitor-voice-recorder` plugin allows you to record audio on Android, iOS, and Web platforms.
-With the addition of recieving a `frequencyData` stream to show a visual graph of the audio.

 ## Functions

 ### canRecord